Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection: Results

-Table \ref{tab-1} clearly demonstrates the superior performance of Wavelet-CLIP compared to existing models.
+In this section, we will discuss the performance of our approach with various state-of-the-art approaches.

+\paragraph{Cross-Data Performance} Table \ref{tab-1} clearly demonstrates the superior performance of Wavelet-CLIP compared to existing models.
+Among the supervised models, SRM \cite{luo2021generalizing} achieves the highest performance on Celeb-DF v1 (0.792) and Celeb-DF v2 (0.755), while other Xception-based methods, such as CORE \cite{ni2022core} and UCF \cite{yan2023ucf}, exhibit competitive but slightly lower results.
+Notably, methods like MesoNet \cite{afchar2018mesonet} and FFD \cite{dang2020detection} show limited generalization ability, achieving AUCs in the range of 0.609–0.711 on the datasets.
+Despite being trained end-to-end, these models rely heavily on backbone architectures like Xception \cite{chollet2017xception} and ResNet50 \cite{he2016deep}, which may struggle to generalize under cross-domain settings due to their reliance on supervised learning and dataset-specific artifacts.
+The self-supervised models CLIP and Wavelet-CLIP demonstrate superior cross-dataset performance, indicating their robustness to unseen data.
+Unlike the supervised approaches, which require extensive training on specific datasets, self-supervised methods leverage pre-training on large-scale data, enabling better generalization to diverse domains.

 Specifically, for the CDFv1 dataset, traditional CLIP features fall short in capturing detailed representations; a standard ViT-L model \cite{ojha2023towards} achieves an AUC of 0.743, while our model shows a significant improvement with a \(+1.3\%\) increase.
 In every other scenario, our Wavelet-CLIP model stands out by consistently delivering strong performance.
 Notably, transformer-based models, including ours and those developed by Ojha \cite{ojha2023towards}, demonstrate effective representation capturing abilities for the FaceShifter (Fsh) dataset \cite{li2020fsh}.
 Interestingly, the best non-transformer model, Face X-ray \cite{li2020facexray}, achieves an AUC of 0.655, whereas our approach exhibits a significant improvement with a \(+7.7\%\) increase in AUC.
 The Fsh dataset, known for its sophisticated face manipulation techniques across diverse scenarios, presents a substantial challenge; yet, it appears that pre-trained transformers are particularly adept at discerning the subtle forgeries inherent in such deepfakes.